tomcatmanager/tomcatmanager/docs/interactive.rst

               application was deployed with a version string, it must be specified in order to stop the application.

-We won't include a detailed explanation of all of the commands here.
-We will walk through how to connect to a Tomcat server, and how to deploy a war file, since there are quite a few options for both of those commands.
+This document does not include detailed explanations of every command.
+It does show how to connect to a Tomcat server and deploy a war file, since there are quite a few options for both of those commands.
 For everything else, the built-in help should be sufficient.

 .. _interactive_connect: